piemonte/PBJVision/README.md

     [_previewView.layer addSublayer:_previewLayer];
 ```

-Setup and configuration the `PBJVision` controller, and start the camera preview.
+Setup and configure the `PBJVision` controller, then start the camera preview.

 ```objective-c
 - (void)_setup